zurück

 "Path too long" error in log file

-The Windows-API functions used in the vers.
-4 program restrict the path length (directory + filename) to 260 characters (see Windows-SDK).
-Even the Windows-XP explorer has this limitation.
+The Windows API functions used until Version 4 of this program restrict the path length (directory + filename) to 260 characters (see Windows SDK).
+Even Windows Explorer in XP has this limitation.

 Example: